 Biden, Buttigieg look to exploit Iowa opening as impeachment drags rivals back to DC

-MANCHESTER, N.H. -- With the clock ticking toward Tuesday’s start of procedural votes and motions as the Senate impeachment trial of President Tump gets underway in earnest, the four Democratic senators who are running for the White House are making the most of their remaining free time to campaign in the states that kick off the presidential primary and caucus nominating calendar.
+MANCHESTER, N.H. -- With the clock ticking toward Tuesday’s start of the Senate impeachment trial of President Trump, the four Democratic senators who are running for the White House are making the most of their remaining free time to campaign in the states that kick off the presidential primary and caucus nominating calendar.

 Sen. Bernie Sanders of Vermont is campaigning in New Hampshire and Iowa this long holiday weekend, while Sen. Elizabeth Warren of Massachusetts hits the trail in Iowa and South Carolina.
 Sen. Amy Klobuchar of Minnesota is headed to Iowa while Sen. Michael Bennet of Colorado -- a long-shot for the nomination -- is stumping in New Hampshire.